Dinehub1/reward_jar_4/APPLE_WALLET_FIXES.md

 # Apple Wallet PKPass Generation - Fixes & Improvements

 ## 🎯 Problem Summary
-The Apple Wallet PKPass files were generating but showing "Unsupported file type" errors on iOS devices, preventing them from opening directly in the Wallet app.
+The Apple Wallet PKPass files were generating but showing "Sorry, your Pass cannot be installed to Passbook at this time" errors on iOS devices, preventing them from opening directly in the Wallet app.

 ## 🔍 Root Causes Identified

-### 1. PKCS#7 Signature Issues
+### 1. PKCS#7 Signature Issues ✅ FIXED
 - **Problem**: Invalid `authenticatedAttributes` structure in PKCS#7 signature
 - **Error**: `"Invalid signer.authenticatedAttributes.
 If signer.authenticatedAttributes is specified, then it must contain at least two attributes, PKCS #9 content-type and PKCS #9 message-digest."`
-- **Root Cause**: Missing `value` for `messageDigest` attribute
+- **Root Cause**: `forge.pki.oids.contentTypes` was undefined in node-forge library
+- **Solution**: Used explicit OID `'1.2.840.113549.1.9.3'` for contentTypes

-### 2. Missing Critical Icons
+### 2. Missing Critical Icons ✅ COMPLETED
 - **Problem**: Missing `icon@3x.png` which is required for newer iPhones
 - **Impact**: PKPass validation fails on modern iOS devices
 - **Solution**: Added all required icon sizes (1x, 2x, 3x) for both icons and logos

-### 3. Incomplete PKPass Structure
+### 3. Incomplete PKPass Structure ✅ COMPLETED
 - **Problem**: Missing required files and improper ZIP structure
 - **Impact**: iOS couldn't recognize the file as a valid PKPass
 - **Solution**: Complete file structure with proper manifest and signature